Safety & Quality.

 Key benefits of Troy’s QMS system include:

-• Confidence in meeting contractual and regulatory quality requirements (codified and demonstrated conformance)
+• Confidence in meeting contractual and regulatory quality requirements

 • Reduction in reworking costs